 PIN & Alarm System

 To prevent stealing, the 400 has a built-in security PIN and alarm system.

-So whenever someone is trying to use it unknowing of the PIN, the alarm will sound.
-You may have to put the PIN in on the odd occasion but if it keeps your family safe and the mower in the garden so I think it’s worth it.
+So whenever someone is trying to use it not knowing the PIN, the alarm will sound.
+You may have to put the PIN in on the odd occasion but if it keeps your family safe and the mower in the garden, I think it’s worth it.

 Lift & Tilt Sensors